-The cover artwork was completed by Tom Fish, a former Disney artist.
-Winner of the Pinnacle Book Award for Travel Fiction.
+Note: Winner of the Pinnacle Book Award for Travel Fiction.

 THE MAKING OF THEODORE ROOSEVELT

-Historical Fiction, 336 pages – available in print, audio and as an ebook.
+Historical Fiction, 336 pages – available in print, audio and as an eBook.

 The Making of Theodore Roosevelt is a 336-page coming of age story about Theodore’s experiences in northern Maine when he was twenty.
 Six months after his father died Roosevelt went to Island Falls, Maine, where a woodsman named William Sewall taught him to be an outdoorsman.